Public Health Dashboard

 Problem Statement:

-Health inequities, behavioral health challenges, food insecurity, and gun violence are deeply interconnected issues affecting community well-being.
-Persistent disparities in health outcomes disproportionately impact marginalized populations, driven by systemic barriers such as inadequate access to resources, lack of culturally competent care, and insufficient preventive measures.
+Health disparities, behavioral health challenges, food insecurity, and gun violence are deeply interconnected issues affecting community well-being.
+Persistent disparities in health outcomes disproportionately impact certain populations, driven by inadequate access to resources, lack of person-centered care, and insufficient preventive measures.
 Despite existing efforts, these challenges remain exacerbated by limited data collection and reporting mechanisms, fragmented healthcare coordination, and insufficient community-based support systems.
 Addressing these issues requires a comprehensive, multi-faceted approach to reduce disparities, improve health outcomes, and create sustainable community solutions.

 Inputs: